Skip to main content

 You can configure CORS (Cross-Origin Resource Sharing) at the Gateway level, or for each deployed API on a Gateway.
 Support for the CORS protocol enables the APIs to circumvent a browser’s same-origin policy, thereby enabling you to implement cross-server, JavaScript-powered API requests.

 By using Access-Control-...
-HTTP headers, CORS essentially allows JavaScript from one origin (server) to request permission from another origin (server) to make API requests.
+HTTP headers, CORS allows JavaScript from one origin (server) to request permission from another origin (server) to make API requests.

 Gateway level CORS settings are applied to all deployed APIs on the gateway that don't have CORS settings configured at the API level.